 And when we think, we are as much within the speaking universe as in singing or commanding.
 Everybody tries to think truly, to understand.
 And who could understand really without thinking in the face of the whole universe.
 What we think must be correct in the face of the whole world and all men.
 And this it cannot be if our thought is not valid in universal terms.
-In the chapter on negations, we shall be able to complete the picture of just what place is filled by the concepts of reason, within the grammar of mankind.

-Let us sum up the content of this invitation to grammar as a worth while occupation for any man who speaks.
+Let us sum up the content of this invitation to grammar as a worthwhile occupation for any man who speaks.